 - Why did you see an increase in traffic to a specific landing page?

-- How did you increase in organic search in Q2?
+- How did you increase organic traffic in Q2?

 Results don’t mean much when considered on their own.

-4,000 free trial requests in Q3 sounds great.
-But, if your average was 2,000 in Q1 and Q2, now it sounds a whole lot more impressive.
+4,000 free trial requests in Q3.
+And?
+Is that good or bad?.
+If your average was 2,000 in Q1 and Q2, now it sounds a whole lot more impressive.

 Giving average figures - benchmarks - and year-on-year analysis, it’s easier for readers to see the trends coming from your campaigns.
 Whether you’re growing month on month or quarter on quarter.